Flexity Outlook (Toronto): Bidding process

+Contract award

 On June 26, 2009, the Toronto City Council approved funding for 204 new vehicles and signed the contract with Bombardier.
-The City of Toronto committed one-third of the necessary funds, and requested funding from the provincial and federal government for the streetcars.
+The City of Toronto committed one-third of the necessary funds, and requested funding from the provincial and federal governments for the streetcars.
 While the provincial government agreed to fund one-third of the project, the federal government was unwilling to provide any money before the June 27, 2009, deadline approached to finalize the contract with Bombardier.
 Finally, Toronto City Council voted on June 26, 2009, to commit the other one-third of the funding by deferring other capital projects, such that the funding formula became two-thirds municipal and one-third provincial funding.
 The official contributions were announced by TTC Chair Karen Stintz at the unveiling on November 15, 2012.
 The Province of Ontario contributed $416.3 million, the federal government indirectly contributed $108 million through its gas tax fund, and the City of Toronto and TTC contributed $662 million, for a total cost of $1.2 billion.

 A partial mockup of the new streetcar was put on display at the Hillcrest Complex for tours in November 2011.